German Christmas Treats from All Tastes German

 Baking German Christmas Recipes in America

 What’s tricky about baking German Christmas goodies in the United States is getting the measurements right, and finding all of the ingredients and flavors that are so common in German stores, but maybe not always available in your local grocery.
 Angela Schofield and Thomas Jaeger have taken the baking recipes from your Oma’s kitchen and made them completely accessible for the American Kitchen.
 Of course, that is what they do!
-Their company All Tastes German is all about teaching German Cooking with a monthly German Cultural Cooking Club!
+Their company All Tastes German is all about teaching German Cooking, and even have a German Cooking Class!

 More Than JUST a Cookbook